notyetaperson/Bluestrike--upgraded/README.md

 - **Bluejacking:** This is a type of attack where an attacker sends unsolicited messages to a Bluetooth device.
 These messages can be used to spam the user or to install malware on the device.
 - **Bluesnarfing:** This is a type of attack where an attacker steals data from a Bluetooth device.
 This can be done by connecting to the device and accessing the files that are stored on it.
 ---
-#### Security tips for using Bluetooth:

-- **Turn off Bluetooth when you are not using it.** This will help to prevent unauthorized devices from connecting to your device.
-- **Use a Bluetooth security solution.** There are a number of Bluetooth security solutions available that can help to protect your device from unauthorized access.
-- **Be aware of the risks associated with using Bluetooth.** Bluetooth is a convenient technology, but it is important to be aware of the security risks associated with it.

 ---
 #### Applications Used